 - as well as database data

-- where the sole purpose of storing information in the end user's terminal equipment or the sole purpose of accessing information already stored in the end user's terminal equipment is to carry out the transmission of a communication over a public telecommunications network; or
+- if the sole purpose of storing information in the end user's terminal equipment or the sole purpose of accessing information already stored in the end user's terminal equipment is to carry out the transmission of a message over a public telecommunications network, or

-- where the storage of information in the terminal equipment of the end-user or the access to information already stored in the terminal equipment of the end-user is strictly necessary in order for the provider of a telemedia service to be able to provide a telemedia service explicitly requested by the user
+- if the storage of information in the end user's terminal equipment or the access to information already stored in the end user's terminal equipment is strictly necessary in order for the provider of a telemedia service to provide a telemedia service expressly requested by the user

-If website operators do not take this into account, there is a threat of high fines - up to EUR 300,000 can be imposed as fines.
-Presumably, this amount will only be imposed in individual cases, which is then at the discretion of the fine authority
+If website operators fail to take this into account, they face high fines - up to EUR 300,000 can be imposed as fines.
+Presumably, this amount will only be imposed in individual cases, which is then at the discretion of the fine office

-(1) It is an administrative offence to wilfully or negligently ... stores or accesses information in contravention of section 25, paragraph 1, sentence 1.
+(1) It shall be an administrative offense for anyone who intentionally or negligently ... stores or accesses information in contravention of the first sentence of Section 25 (1).

-(2) The administrative offence can be punished in the cases of the paragraph 1 number 2, 3, 9, 11, 12 and 13 with a fine up to three hundred thousand euro, .....
+(2) The administrative offense may in the cases of paragraph 1 number 2, 3, 9, 11, 12 and 13 with a fine of up to three hundred thousand euros, ....